Turning Struggles Into Stories

 Transferable.

-This is the part most people skip.
+This is the stage many people skip.

 That’s why so many stories feel incomplete.